a-lexwein/weblog/content/post/2019-01-02-from-the-last-blog.md

 tags: []
 ---

 I used to blog.
-I had a pretty solid run on tumblr about a decade ago.
+I had a pretty solid run on tumblr that started about a decade ago.
 Years after I stopped posting, the blog seemed to just disappear and has since been replaced with whatever is now on (http://alexwhines.tumblr.com).
 I was briefly distraught that I lost my archive but got over it.
 Months later, I discovered that the blog had survived; it had merely been moved to (http://alexwhines-blog.tumblr.com).

 The url change has made navigating the site difficult, but I scraped the post containing my greatest hits and fixed the url in the links below.
 For your reading pleasure: